Main Introduction History Arthur

 4. Positive Traits

-1. A generally beneficent enchantress who acts as a basically recognizable force for good
+1. A generally beneficent enchantress who acts as a basically recognisable force for good

 2. A mysterious, almost angelic benefactress of Arthur and his court